 Editor's Note: In honor of National Beer Day, we're republishing our favorite beer & travel story from a few years ago.
 Thanks for sharing this incredible story with us, Jesse!

 You can travel the world to visit famed vineyards, saddle up to the bar in historic pubs, or grab the local specialty cocktail.

 Or you can do what Thrifty Traveler Premium member Jesse D. does: crack open a Busch Light – a dirt-cheap light beer lovingly called “Busch Lattes” throughout the Midwest – and soak in the view.

-Jesse shared the story of his hilarious travel tradition during our first Premium virtual happy hour last week.
-He’s packed those 50-cent cans of Busch Light into his luggage while visiting Greece, Ireland, Portugal, and even Japan.
+Jesse shared the story of his hilarious travel tradition a few years ago, and we just had dig it up and republish it in honor of National Beer Day today on Thursday, April 7.
+For years, Jesse has packed those 50-cent cans of Busch Light into his luggage while visiting Greece, Ireland, Portugal, and even Japan.

 Beer and Travel: A Perfect Pairing

 Jesse is a self-described beer connoisseur.
 He's an avid traveler.
 And he pairs these two passions together in the best way possible.

 He makes it a point of packing some of his favorites while traveling the world, whether for work or fun.
 Here, he's enjoying a crowler from an excellent Minnesota craft brewery, Barrel Theory, with the Parthenon in Athens in the background.